Canada Travel Insurance: Plans & Prices

 Is Travel Insurance for Canada Worth It?

-Yes—especially if you hike, ski, take road trips, or visit rural areas.
+Yes, especially if you hike, ski, take road trips, or plan to visit rural areas.
 Travel insurance provides peace of mind and financial protection for a few dollars daily against medical emergencies, weather delays, or trip cancellations.
-Enjoy Canada’s breathtaking landscapes when protected from the unexpected.

 FAQ: Canada Travel Insurance